Free-for-All Fakery

 Google’s move to release the Reimagine technology—even if it can’t generate deepfake nudes!—is irresponsible but not out of character for the company.
 There was likely a thinking on their part that if they didn’t release it, someone else would.
 And that would be true: For better or worse, it’s unlikely that we (and by that I mean legislators) can turn back the clocks on image generation.
 The technology exists, and it’ll keep becoming more and more believable.

-It’s important to differentiate pictures from last year’s fully generated images.
-They are hybrids that combine whatever is in front of the lens with the power of a free-wheeling AI.↩︎
+4. It’s important to differentiate the resulting pictures from last year’s fully generated images.
+They are hybrids that combine whatever was in front of the lens with the power of a free-wheeling AI.↩︎